sverweij/dependency-cruiser/doc/rules-reference.md

   "to": { "moreThanOneDependencyType": true }
 }
 ```

+For this rule the `aliased`, `aliased-subpath-import`, `aliased-webpack`,
+`aliased-tsconfig` and `type-only` dependency types do not count towards the
+number of dependency types a dependency has, as these _by definition_ are
+always in addition to one of the other dependency types.

 When left out it doesn't matter how many dependency types a dependency has.